 If you are looking for the latest fund details, you can see this on the prices and information page which lists all of the OEIC funds.

 Before you decide whether this investment product is right for you, you should read, download and save the following documents to help you make the right investment decision.

 If you're looking to make changes to your OEIC investment, please visit our dedicated OEIC Fund Range page for existing customers.

 Before you decide whether this investment product is right for you, you should read, download and save the following documents.
 If you aren’t comfortable with making a decision or are unsure of the suitability of the funds, please speak to a financial adviser.

 Once you've had a look at the relevant Key Investor Information document, there are two ways you can apply to invest in one or more of our OEIC funds:

 • Call us on 0844 335 8936 Mon - Fri 8:30am to 5:30pm.

 • Complete this application form and send this to the address shown on the form.

-We are not recommending one option over another and have not given advice on this investment.
-If you are unsure of the suitability of this product please seek financial advice.
+We aren't recommending one option over another and have not given advice on this investment.
+If you are unsure of the suitability of this product please speak to a financial adviser.

 You might need to pay tax depending on your circumstances and the options you choose.
 Tax rules can also change in the future.
 The information above is based on our understanding of current taxation, legislation and HM Revenue & Customs practice, all of which is liable to change without notice.
 For more information please visit gov.uk.